 Moving All the Time Is Difficult

-Digital nomads are used to spending a few months in one country and the next months in another.
+Digital nomads are used to spending a few months in one country and the next months in another country.
 And it may be frustrating sometimes.

 If you value stability more than being constantly on the go, the digital nomad lifestyle may not be the right fit for you.